5/02/2022

 You should receive responses from the IP address.
 You can press CTRL + C to stop sending packets to the target host.
 Once confirming the network is up and running, it's time to start enumeration using Nmap.

 Start by doing a quick service scan using Nmap.
 We will use the -A switch to enable an aggressive scan that will give us the results of OS detection (-O), version scanning (-sV), script scanning (-sC) and traceroute (–traceroute).
+You can learn more about Nmap here.
 You should receive the following output in your terminal:

 nmap -A 10.129.232.194